 In the nutrition world, there are a variety of fads, trends, and “new” diets that all come and go.
-This can make staying consistent a challenge!
+This can make staying consistent a challenge, and to be honest, confusing!
 There is one particular trend that is here to stay - MEAL PREPPING!
-Meal prepping has often been seen as a strict habitual routine that forces one to spend hours in the kitchen, but that is not the case.
 There are a variety of ways to meal prep and this article will discuss a few simple strategies and approaches.
 These tools will focus on prioritizing smarter meal options and aid in goal accountability!
-Remember, nutrition should be a simple, easy, delicious, and nutritious!
+Remember, nutrition should be simple, easy, delicious, and nutritious!

 What is Meal Prepping?

-Meal prepping is simply preparing food and meals ahead of time.
-This may be few or all of the meals for the upcoming days.
-It is like having a healthy version of a “TV dinner” right when it is needed!
-It allows everyone to be in complete control over their food.
+Meal prepping is simply the act of preparing foods and meals ahead of time.
+This may be a few or all of the foods/meals for the upcoming days.
+This allows one to be in complete control over their food selections and portions.

 Prepping is also a time saver.
 In a rush?
 Running late?
 Meal prepping is a great way to make sure there is food and meals at any time!
-Always think, plan for the unexpected.
+Having meals prepared ahead of time for will.
 Yes, it takes some time to “prep” meals, but if consistently following the below approaches and strategies, meal prepping will become a quick and effective way to stay on track.
 Look at it this way, it takes just as long to cook two chicken breasts in the oven as it does to cook just one.
 Now there are two meals instead of one.
-It will save time trying to figure out what to eat, what to make, time in the grocery store, and in turn save money.
+It will save time trying to figure out what to eat, what to make, time in the grocery store, and in turn, save money.
 Less food will end up in the trash when meal prepping becomes a habit.

-"Meals should be simple, easy, delicious, and nutritious" Alex Brown
+"Meals should be simple, easy, delicious, and nutritious" Alex Bartz

-First things first, have food storage containers ready to go.
-Make sure to invest into quality containers that are safe for the microwave, freezer, and dishwasher.
+First things first have food storage containers ready to go.
+Make sure to invest in quality containers that are safe for the microwave, freezer, and dishwasher.
 Here is our recommendation for containers.
-This will insure that the quality of the food stays up to standards.
+This will ensure that the quality of the food stays up to standards.
 Also, it’s a good idea to have different sizes and styles of containers.
 Prep meals and foods using one (or more) of the below approaches.
 Again, mix and match approaches depending on meals and the available schedule.
-Once everything is cooked, prepped and ready to go, store the prepared foods in the appropriate containers and grab as needed.
-When one puts in time, work, and effort into preparing something, they are more likely to eat and stick to the planned meals.
-There is less temptation to eat out or eat foods that are not part of the plan, when the meals are on hand and ready to go.
+Once everything is cooked, prepped, and ready to go, store the prepared foods in the appropriate containers and grab them as needed.
+When one puts in the time, work, and effort into preparing something, they are more likely to eat and stick to the planned meals.
+There is less temptation to eat out or eat foods that are not part of the plan when the meals are on hand and ready to go.
 In the end, less food is wasted and goals are accomplished when sticking to the plan!

 Assembled Full Cooked Meals

 Chop and cook all ingredients for the particular meal.
 Stir fries are great for this.
-Purchase four to five different veggies and two different meats at the grocery store, prep and cook all veggies and meats (using the batch approach).
-Mix and match veggies and meats to create the same but different meal throughout the week!
-It’s basically a two for one.
+Purchase four to five different veggies and two different types of meat at the grocery store, prep, and cook all veggies and meats (using the batch approach).
+Mix and match veggies and meats to create the same but different meals throughout the week!
+It’s basically a two-for-one.
 Salads, tacos, and pasta bowls are all great for this.
-Same thing applies to these dishes.
-Purchase a couple different veggies and proteins and mix and match.
+The same thing applies to these dishes.
+Purchase a couple of different veggies and proteins and mix and match.
 You can also mix and match sauces with these meals.
 The proteins, veggies, and carbs can all be made in a batch form, then assembled to create daily meals.
-This mix and match method helps to take away the idea that you have to have a different individual meal for each day.
+This mix-and-match method help to take away the idea that you have to have a different individual meal for each day.
 Here we have the same meal just made a few different ways.
-Store these pre assembled meals in the fridge or freezer for later use.
-When ready to eat, just grab out of the fridge and warm up if needed.
+Store these pre-assembled meals in the fridge or freezer for later use.
+When ready to eat, just grab it out of the fridge and warm it up if needed.

 Assembled Full Uncooked Meals

-Similar concept as the full cooked meal, this time the meal stays uncooked until ready to be served.
+Similar concept to the fully-cooked meal, this time the meal stays uncooked until ready to be served.
 Chop and prepare all ingredients for the particular meal.
 Place all raw ingredients in a large plastic baggie or storage container.
-Make sure to label contents and date it, especially if cooking at a later time or storing in freezer.
-This is another great approach for the crock pot, the food is already assembled in a bag or container.
-Just place uncooked meal in the crock pot first thing in the morning and it will be ready to go by dinner time!
+Make sure to label contents and date them, especially if cooking at a later time or storing them in the freezer.
+This is another great approach for the crockpot, the food is already assembled in a bag or container.
+Just place an uncooked meal in the crockpot first thing in the morning and it will be ready to go by dinner time!
 Or if time allows, cook whenever it is approaching serving time.

 The Night Before or Day of, Grab and Go

 This involves sectioning out smaller portioned meals or “snacks”.
-Looking for easy grab and go options here.
+Looking for easy grab-and-go options here.
 Works well with homemade trail mixes, salads, and overnight oats.
 This approach works best for foods that don’t last as long after being prepared.
 It’s helpful when rushed in the morning due to unforeseen circumstances.
-For the salad in a jar, put dressing at the bottom of large mason jar, next add the toppings, finally add the lettuce on top, and close the lid.
+For the salad in a jar, put the dressing at the bottom of a large mason jar, next add the toppings, finally add the lettuce on top, and close the lid.
 When ready to eat just give it a shake!
 Other great ideas are to chop a variety of veggies and store them for easy access.
-Having individual packets of hummus and guacamole for easy access to eat with those pre chopped veggies or crackers is a great trick too.
+Having individual packets of hummus and guacamole for easy access to eat with those pre-chopped veggies or crackers is a great trick too.
 Other great options for this are yogurts and whole fruits.
 Always aim for whole food options, but granola/protein bars are also perfect for this type of prepping.
-If possible prep and make home made bars!
+If possible prep and make homemade bars!

 The “Sunday” Routine